Skip to main content

 Program Overview

 While Costa Rica accounts for only 0.03% of the world’s surface area, the country contains more than 5% of its biodiversity!
-GVIs conservation programs in Costa Rica assist the Costa Rican government with understanding the health of the ecosystem and assist them with managing conservation efforts in the region.
-Gandoca-Manzanillo National Wildlife Refuge is a key area for conservation efforts.
+World of Differences conservation programs in Costa Rica assist the Costa Rican government and local organizations with understanding the health of the ecosystem and assist them with managing conservation efforts in the region.
+Gandoca-Manzanillo National Wildlife Refuge, which is very close to Gandoca where the program is located, is a key area for conservation efforts.
 It’s a popular nesting area for vulnerable and endangered sea turtles.
 It is home to three species of monkey, two species of sloth, and three species of turtle.
 The different landscapes within the park are a haven for multiple bird species.
-The park is home to several species which have been identified as important for the health of the local ecosystem and global diversity by the Costa Rican Ministry of Environment, Energy and Telecommunications (ICE).
+The park is home to several species that have been identified as important for the health of the local ecosystem and global diversity by the Costa Rican Ministry of Environment, Energy and Telecommunications (ICE).

-2. Increasing awareness of GVI’s Gandoca projects and the ecological value of the Gandoca-Manzanillo National Wildlife Refuge.
+3. Increasing awareness of World of Difference’s Gandoca projects and the ecological value of the Gandoca-Manzanillo National Wildlife Refuge.

-4. Minimizing our environmental impact on Gandoca-Manzanillo National Wildlife Refuge and raise awareness of environmental issues amongst volunteers and visitors.
+4. Minimizing our environmental impact on Gandoca-Manzanillo National Wildlife Refuge.

-5. Integrating the community into the environmental conservation effort by supporting the sea turtle conservation project and working with the local schools and organic farms to promote sustainable agriculture and the overall ecological health of the surrounding ecosystems.
+5. Working with the local schools and organic farms to promote sustainable agriculture and the overall ecological health of the surrounding ecosystems.

 Service Opportunities